hui1hui2hui3/generator-gulp-angular-bootstrap/generators/app/templates/gulp/README.md

 - **clean**: delete temporary files
 - **build**: html + images + fonts + misc

-## e2e-tests.js

-Task for launching e2e tests from Gulp.
-Which means launching local server, an instance of Selenium and Protractor.

 ## inject.js

 Inject task which link project files in the `index.html` and write the result in `.tmp/serve/index.html`